Zander-9909/University-Work/README.md

 - SEG2105 - Intro. to Software Engineering (Java)
 - SEG2106 - Intro. to Software Construction (Java)
 - CEG3185 - Data Communications and Networking (Java)

+Third Year (2021-2022)
+- CEG3155 - Digital Systems II (VHDL)*
+- CEG3136 - Computer Architecture II (C and ARM Assembly)

+*some files used are not owned by me.
+They belong to Dr. Rami Abielmona.
+They are uploaded for the labratories, and so are uploaded for functionality in that.